 Another tool that many SEOs use to analyze their page speed is GTmetrix.

-Optimizing a site’s images will probably make the single biggest difference for most people who are trying to increase their page speed.
+Optimizing a site’s images will make the single biggest difference for most people trying to decrease their pages’ load times.

 You need to make sure that you are doing two things:

 1. Use images at an appropriate resolution (lower resolutions decrease file size).

 2. Compress your images for internet use (decreases file size).